 Check the AGH website for current exhibit and programming details.

 Steps away from the gallery is the popular James Street North neighbourhood, known for its grassroots arts offerings and packed with galleries, eateries, and local shops.
-Browse the neighbourhood for unique finds like James North General Store for locally made souvenirs, Mulberry Coffee House for a homemade treat on a killer patio, Blackbird Studios for one-of-a-kind fashions, and so much more.
+Browse the neighbourhood for unique finds like James North General Store for locally made souvenirs, Mulberry Coffee House for a homemade treat on a killer patio, Pretty Grit for gorgeous houseware, and so much more.

 James Street North is also home to our monthly Art Crawl, held on the second Friday of each month.
 If you happen to be in town for one, be sure to crawl with the locals into the evening for a quintessential Hamilton experience.
 Shops and restaurants stay open late and street vendors and live music pack the sidewalks.

 On the east side of James Street North is a side street called King William, also known as “Restaurant Row.”
 The small street packs big flavour.
 It’s home to a number of restaurants like Berkeley North, Sagarmatha Curry Palace, The French, The Diplomat, HAMBRGR and The Mule.

 Ready to work off that amazing dinner?
 Head north on James Street to the city’s beautiful West Harbour for an outdoor roller skate at Pier 8 or a waterfront stroll along the peaceful trails of Bayfront Park (and yes, go ahead and get yourself that ice cream cone… you’re on vacation!).